The Complete Guide to SQL: From Basics to Advanced Queries

 A Database Management System (DBMS) is software that lets you interact with databases.
 It handles the heavy lifting: ensuring data integrity, supporting multiple users, managing backups, and enforcing rules.

-Some common DBMSs include:
+Common DBMSs include:

-• MySQL: Open-source, widely used in web development.
+• MySQL: Open-source, widely used in web development

-• PostgreSQL: Known for advanced features and standards compliance.
+• PostgreSQL: Known for advanced features and standards compliance

-• Microsoft SQL Server: Popular in enterprise environments.
+• Microsoft SQL Server: Popular in enterprise environments

-• Oracle Database: Common in large, mission-critical systems.
+• Oracle Database: Common in large, mission-critical systems

 Types of DBMS

 • Relational DBMS (RDBMS): Organizes data into tables with rows and columns, and relationships between them.
-(This is where SQL shines.)
+This is where SQL shines.

 • NoSQL DBMS: Flexible structures (like documents or key-value pairs).
 Useful for big data, but not our focus today.